nautobot/nautobot-app-ssot/README.md

 ## Acknowledgements

-This project includes code originally written in separate plugins, which have been merged into this project:
+This project includes code originally written in separate Nautobot apps, which have been merged into this project:

 - [nautobot-plugin-ssot-aci](https://github.com/nautobot/nautobot-plugin-ssot-aci):
     Thanks